Deep Reinforcement Learning for Traveling Purchaser Problems: Policy Network

-After the $N$ attention layers, we compute the mean of final market node embeddings as a global embedding $h_\mathcal{M}$, which can be viewed as an aggregation of the final extracted information for the bipartite graph:
+After passing through $N$ attention layers, we calculate the mean of final market node embeddings as a global embedding $h_\mathcal{M}$, which is an aggregation of the final extracted information for the bipartite graph:

-The global embedding $h_\mathcal{M}$ is then used as part of the decoding context for the decoder.
+The global embedding $h_\mathcal{M}$ is then used as part of the decoding context, allowing the decoder to make well-informed decisions based on the global information of the instance.